vscorza0093/list_comprehension/README.md

 # &#128013; List_comprehension

-List comprehension is a great sintax to create lists based on other existent lists, enumerating their elements and passing to the new list based on our needs and conditions.
+List comprehension is a great feature to create lists based on other existent lists, enumerating their elements and passing to the new list based on our needs and conditions.

 Its a method to add values that are in other lists to a new list in, a dinamcly way